nicolabertazzo/praqma-jenkins-casc/hands-on/README.md

   - /Users/ewelinawilkosz/praqma/bd_repos/jenkinsci/praqma-jenkins-casc:/var/jenkins_conf
 ```

-JcasC supports url as a yaml location, but to make it easier for hands-on session we'll rely on location on disk.
+JCasC supports url as a yaml location, but to make it easier for hands-on session we'll rely on location on disk.
 In orderd to make the yaml accessible inside your docker container map the location of your repo to */var/jenkins_conf* folder at you container

 ```
 secrets: